 Where to Go

 Even though it might seem counterintuitive, you may want to save some of that vacation schedule for the capital city of San José (rather than merely using it as an embarking/departure point to other areas).
-That's because there's no shortage of Christmas festivities occurring during this month.
-Whether it's the bright lights of the Festival de las Luces or the horse parades of El Tope Nacional, there's a spectacle for everyone (read more about visiting Costa Rica during the holidays).
+There's no shortage of Christmas festivities occurring during this month, whether it's the bright lights of the Festival de las Luces or the horse parades of El Tope Nacional.
+You can read more about visiting Costa Rica during the holidays.

-That isn't to say you should spend all your precious vacation time in the capital.
-If you want to enjoy Costa Rica's famed natural beauty while avoiding the tourist hordes, then consider alternative options.
-Perhaps spend two or three days in Tortuguero National Park, located on the northern Caribbean coast of the country.
-Here you can observe sea turtles and enjoy river cruises.
-Or head further down the coast, to the surf haven of Puerto Viejo.
+That isn't to say you should spend all your vacation time in the capital.
+If you want to enjoy Costa Rica's natural beauty while avoiding the tourist hordes, perhaps spend two or three days in Tortuguero National Park, located on the Caribbean coast of the country.
+Here you can observe sea turtles and take river cruises.
+Or head down the coast to the surf haven of Puerto Viejo.
 Even if you're not a wave-rider you can enjoy the small-town atmosphere, Afro-Caribbean culture, and crystalline waters.

 What to Do

-If you do decide to go off the beaten path, you might want to consider the Osa Peninsula, located on the southern Pacific coast.
-This is one of the most remote parts of Costa Rica and therefore less crowded, even during the high season.
-Moreover, this is the location of Corcovado National Park, one of the most biodiverse protected areas in the entire country.
-Imagine it: an excursion into this park for some waterfall treks and wildlife spotting would be a unique change of pace from your typical holiday merrymaking.
+If you decide to go off the beaten path, consider the Osa Peninsula, located on the southern Pacific coast.
+This is one of the most remote parts of Costa Rica and is thu less crowded, even during the high season.
+Moreover, it's the location of Corcovado National Park, one of the most biodiverse areas in the country.
+A day trip into this park for some waterfall treks and wildlife spotting would be a unique change of pace from your typical holiday merrymaking.
 Here's more info on Osa.

 Events in December